 As noted above, Gary Morgan is the Chairman of Haoma.
 Mr. Morgan is not considered to be an Independent Director due to his family's majority shareholding in Haoma.
-John McInnes was not deemed to be an Independent Director because he was a Director of companies that control Mr. Morgan's family shareholding in Haoma and he had been on the Board for more than 10 years.
-Michele Levine is not an Independent Director as she is the Chief Executive Officer of Roy Morgan Research Ltd which is a private company controlled by Mr. Morgan.
+Michele Levine is not an Independent Director as she is the Chief Executive Officer of Roy Morgan Research Ltd which is a private company controlled by Mr. Morgan and has been on the Board for more than 10 years.